Making money while you sleep has a beautiful ring to it.

 Here’s a guide to selling on eBay to help you get started.

 The beautiful thing about eBay is that there are so many buyers and sellers.
-All you have to do is find opportunities where you can buy products for less than you know they are worth and flip them.
+All you have to do is find opportunities where you can buy products for less than they are worth (using your expertise!) and flip them.

 2. Use Your Washing Machine

-If you don’t have money to invest, you may need to make money quick.
+If you don’t have money to invest, you may need to make money quickly.
 And if you have a washing machine and dryer, there’s a good chance you can start right away.
 Sound crazy?
 Maybe it is.
-Let me explain.
+But let me explain.

-Several companies bill themselves of the Uber for Laundry, and they are pretty simple.
-You sign up, pick up clothes from people who live near you and wash them.
+Several companies bill themselves as the Uber for Laundry, and they are pretty simple.
+You sign up, pick up clothes from people who live near you, and wash them.
 Once you deliver their laundry, you’ll get paid.

 It’s that simple.